 The project uses the public dataset created by the Social Security Administration hosted in Google BigQuery.
-The dataset contains all names from Social Security card applications for births that occurred in the United States after 1879.
-Note that many people born before 1937 never applied for a Social Security card, so their names are not included in this data.
-For others who did apply, records may not show the place of birth, and again their names are not included in the data.
+The dataset contains all names from Social Security card applications for births in the United States after 1879.
+Many people born before 1937 never applied for a Social Security card, so their names are not included in this data.
+Records may not show the place of birth for others who did apply, and their names are not included in the data.
 All data are from a 100% sample of records on Social Security card applications as of the end of February 2015.
-Once you load the dataset into Tableau, you will begin filtering your name by the total number of occurrences and geographical location.
+Once you load the dataset into Tableau, you will begin filtering your name by the number of occurrences and geographical location.

-3. PROJECT ACTIVITY
+2. PROJECT ACTIVITY